 - If you file an appeal, the Board of Contract Appeals will dismiss the case for lack of jurisdiction.

 Continuing letters of deficiency should be taken as positive feedback.
-Although there is an extreme amount of delay, and companies need their damages, extreme care is necessary when deciding to launch litigation or appeal.
+Although there is an extreme amount of delay, and companies need termination for convenience damages, extreme care is necessary when deciding to launch litigation or appeal.
 See also Contractor Termination Tips.

 - Sometimes more documentation and clarifications are needed to complete audits before the government can reach a final settlement decision.

-- Certain facts can constitute a final decision or impasse.
+- Under the Termination for Convenience Clause Certain facts can constitute a final decision or impasse.

 If you need help with preparing or litigating issues related to a termination for convenience settlement proposal, contact our government contract claims attorneys at 1-866-601-5518.